 In many ways, Wild Turkey Rare Breed lives up to its name.
 It’s a strange bird seemingly shrouded in mystery.
-And while it’s often reported that it’s a blend of six, eight, and twelve year old Kentucky straight bourbons, nowhere does it say that on the label (at least of the last four issued).
-All we are guaranteed is what the label states – a “barrel proof whiskey […] uncut with water.”
+And while it’s often reported that it’s a blend of six-, eight-, and twelve-year-old Kentucky straight bourbons, it has yet to state that on a label (at least of the last four issued).
+All we’re guaranteed is a “barrel proof whiskey […] uncut with water.”

-The real question then becomes, does Rare Breed taste like a blend of 6-12 year old KSBW?
-While I can’t say yes for all releases, batch W-T-01-99 certainly does.
-In fact, batch 01-99 and its predecessor, batch WT-03RB, are in my opinion the last Rare Breed expressions for which you can taste distinctive 12-year Wild Turkey bourbon in the blend.
-That said, with 03RB still found on some retail shelves (with a little Turkey hunting, that is) is 01-99 honestly worth chasing down or paying a premium to acquire?
+The real question then becomes, does Rare Breed taste like a blend of six-, eight-, and twelve-year KSBW?
+While I can’t affirm for all releases, batch W-T-01-99 certainly does.
+In fact, batch 01-99 and its predecessor, batch WT-03RB, are in my opinion the last Rare Breed expressions for which you can taste distinctive twelve-year Wild Turkey bourbon in the blend.
+With 03RB still found on occasional retail shelves (with a little Turkey hunting, that is) is 01-99 honestly worth chasing down or paying a premium to acquire?
 Perhaps a tasting will reveal the answer.

-Wild Turkey Rare Breed – Batch W-T-01-99 (2004) – 108.4 proof KSBW – reportedly an uncut blend of six, eight, and twelve year WT bourbon – bottled by the Austin, Nichols Distilling Company, Lawrenceburg, KY
+Wild Turkey Rare Breed batch W-T-01-99 (2004) – 108.4-proof KSBW – reportedly an uncut blend of six-, eight-, and twelve-year bourbon – bottled by the Austin, Nichols Distilling Company, Lawrenceburg, KY

 Tasted neat in a Glencairn after a few minutes rest …

 Nose: (unquestionable maturity) rich vanilla, caramel/candy apple, brown sugar, sweet musty oak, baking spice (cinnamon, clove, nutmeg), a little “dusty Wild Turkey” tobacco & leather, herbal/floral notes, faint citrus, a pinch of dark chocolate